Manidills/polygon_NFT/README.md

 Polygon, formerly known as Matic Network, is a blockchain scalability platform and framework for connecting and building blockchain networks compatible with Ethereum.
-The real value of Polygon NFTs lies in their potential to transform the way markets function and enhance the way we manage and control sensitive information.
-This is the main idea behind this project to showcasewhat's actually happening inside the market in terms of NTF transactions, new collections, unique wallets, so that people can start utilizing polygon in  a better way by looking at the stats from our dashboard.
+The main idea behind this project to showcasewhat's actually happening inside the market in terms of NTF transactions, new collections, unique wallets.
+Since the real value of Polygon NFTs lies on thier potential to transform the way markets function and enhance the insigts.so that people can start utilizing polygon in a better way by looking at the stats.

 Project link : [Polygon NFT Stats](https://share.streamlit.io/manidills/polygon_nft/main.py)